openstack/openstack-ansible-os_keystone/doc/source/configure-federation-mapping.rst

   openstack role create _member_

   # if the project does not already exist
-  openstack project create --domain Default fedproject
+  openstack project create --domain default fedproject

   # map the role to the project and user group in the domain
   openstack role add --project fedproject --group fedgroup _member_

-To add more mappings, add options to the list.
+To extend simply add more entries to the list.
 For example:

 .. code-block:: yaml

       federated_identities:
-        - domain: Default
+        - domain: default
           project: fedproject
           group: fedgroup
           role: _member_
-        - domain: Default
+        - domain: default
           project: fedproject2
           group: fedgroup2
           role: _member_